abdurrahman422/nexa_ai/GMAIL_ROADMAP.md

 Connected Account Becomes Active
 ```

-The OAuth operation now runs asynchronously.
+The OAuth operation runs asynchronously.

 The backend exposes only sanitized OAuth status information.

-OAuth URLs and OAuth token values are not returned to:
+OAuth URLs and OAuth token values are not intentionally returned to:

 ```text
 Chat UI